 itnesses worked at two businesses run by animal dealers Lynn and Kenneth Kubic, who have been breeding animals since 1985—Willards Rodent Factory, a rodent-breeding barn, and Jurassic Pets LLC, a pet store.
 Witnesses routinely found animals suffering in horrific conditions.

 Based on PETA’s evidence, the Thornton, Colorado, Police Department executed a search warrant at Jurassic Pets on December 10, 2014, that allowed them to rescue some of the mammals, reptiles, and amphibians there.
 In March 2015, Kenneth and Lynn Kubic and their son and store manager, Brian Kubic, were charged with a total of 97 counts of cruelty to animals.
 In April 2016, Brian Kubic was convicted of cruelty to animals, and in May 2016, Kenneth Kubic was convicted on 18 counts of cruelty to animals.
 In June 2016, Lynn Kubic was also convicted of cruelty to animals.
-Brian Kubic was sentenced to 1 year of probation and ordered to pay more than $1400 in fines and costs.
+Brian Kubic was sentenced to one year of probation and ordered to pay more than $1,400 in fines and costs.
 Kenneth Kubic was sentenced to four years of probation and ordered to pay more than $3,400 in fines and costs, pending a possible appeal of his conviction.
 Both men were ordered not to work with animals.

-In July 2016, the Colorado Department of Agriculture announced that it had denied license applications from Jurassic Pets and ordered the Kubics to “stop all business activity” at their stores in Thornton and Lakewood, Colo.
-However, the Kubics apparently hold and/or may be trying to obtain licenses for animal dealing businesses.
-Please urge officials below to end this cruelty by refusing to license any of the Kubics’ operations.
+In July 2016, the Colorado Department of Agriculture announced that it had denied license applications from Jurassic Pets and ordered the Kubics to “stop all business activity” at their stores in Thornton and Lakewood, Colorado.

 Despite having extensive evidence of persistent, widespread cruelty to animals since October 2, 2014, the Adams County, Colorado, Sheriff’s Office (ACSO) did not seize or render aid to the thousands of animals kept at Willards Rodent Factory.